TITLE 92: TRANSPORTATION

 2) The hearing officer shall determine the weight to be accorded the documentation, taking into account the credibility of the source and the totality of the evidence adduced at the hearing.
 Each letter must be dated and signed by its authors.
 All letters must be submitted in their original form and should be dated no more than 45 days prior to the hearing date.
 Telephone facsimiles and photocopies of original letters will be admitted into evidence pending the submission of the original within a reasonable number of days as determined by the presiding hearing officer.

 j) Support/Recovery Program Sponsor.
-If the petitioner has a support/recovery program sponsor, a letter should be obtained (or the testimony submitted) from his/her sponsor documenting the data in subsection (g)(1).
+If the petitioner has a support/recovery program sponsor, a letter should be obtained (or the testimony submitted) from the sponsor documenting the data in subsection (g)(1).
 The purpose of a letter or the testimony of an A.A. sponsor is to provide the Secretary with substantial detail regarding the petitioner's progress and development in the A.A. program.
 However, this letter or testimony can also be used to satisfy the requirements of subsection (g).
 The submission of a letter from a petitioner's sponsor is not mandatory, but is strongly recommended.
-A petitioner's failure to submit a letter from his/her sponsor is not, by itself, a sufficient basis upon which to deny driving relief.
+A petitioner's failure to submit a letter from the sponsor is not, by itself, a sufficient basis upon which to deny driving relief.

 2) The days of the week when meetings are held at these locations;